Haute Savoie / France

 Discover the history of the Compagnie des Guides (mountain guides) at The Maison Forte du Hautetour, right opposite the tourist office.
 There’s also an interesting exhibition on climbing Mont Blanc and regular shows of local art.

 Make the most of the great weather with Pass Loisirs or leisure pass.
 For a one-off payment, you get to use the Evasion domaine lifts, the swimming pool in St Gervais, mini-golf, skating rink, the library and the museums.
-You’ll also get a discount on attractions such as the Mont Blanc Tramway and the Thermal baths.
+You’ll also get a discount on attractions such as the Mont Blanc Tramway and the highly recommended Thermal baths.
 Check the website for the latest rates and conditions.

 Get a totally different perspective on the mountains from a paraglider!
 Various packages are available, with special rates for groups, and even children as young as seven can enjoy a tandem flight.
 It’s a good idea to book early in your holiday so that there is time to reschedule in the event of bad weather.